Kauffman Skein Algebras and Quantum Teichm\"uller Spaces via Factorisation Homology: Introduction

 \section{Introduction}

-Factorisation homology theories of topological manifolds are generalised homology theories of manifolds whose coefficients systems are \(n\)-disc algebras.
+Factorisation homology theories of topological manifolds are generalised homology theories of manifolds whose coefficients systems are $n$-disc algebras.
 They may be interpreted as homology theories which are tailor-made for topological manifolds rather than general topological spaces as they satisfy a generalisation of the Eilenberg-Steenrod axioms for singular homology \cite{AyalaFrancis}.
-They are simultaneously an attempt to axiomatise the structure of observables in topological quantum field theories (TQFTs) which obey the strong locality principle that local observables determine global observables, and as such give rise to TQFTs according to the Atiyah-Segal axiomatisation \cite{Lurie, Scheimbauer}.
+They are simultaneously an attempt to axiomatise the structure of observables in Topological Quantum Field Theories (TQFTs) which obey the strong locality principle that local observables determine global observables, and can be used to construct extended TQFTs \cite{Lurie, Scheimbauer}.
 Factorisation homology was first defined by Beilinson and Drinfeld in the conformal setting, and was subsequently developed in a topological setting by Lurie~\cite{Lurie}, Ayala, Francis, and Tanaka~\cite{AyalaFrancis, AyalaFrancisTanaka}.